editorconfig/editorconfig-core-lua/README.md

 cd build
 cmake ..
 make
-make test   # optional
 sudo make install
 ```

 Or just copy the `editorconfig.so` binary module to somewhere in
 your `LUA_CPATH`.

-To be able to run the tests you may have to update the git submodule
-with `git submodule update --init`.

 #### Install using LuaRocks